How eLearning Interactivity Can Determine the Impact of Your Language Training

 In this interactivity level, you have little to no interaction with your eLearning resources.
 The course development is linear, with a one-way presentation of the content.
 It is typically e-reading or e-listening, but it can also be video.
 It provides little to no practice or feedback, and you are merely a receiver of information.
 This type of eLearning program is usually used for procedural content and not effective for learning a new language, yet there are some language learning programs available in the market that use this method.

 2. Limited Interactivity

 With limited interactivity, you have some basic control over your course environment, which can include clickable items, multimedia, and menu navigation.
-It features some active learning elements, which requires simple and straightforward interactions from its learners in the form of basic exercises.
+It features some active learning elements, which require simple and straightforward interactions from its learners in the form of basic exercises.
 This type of learning is more suitable for non-complex learning and maintenance lessons.

 3. Moderate Interactivity

 This level is where eLearning is more multidimensional and complex compared to the previous level, featuring branching scenarios.
-Here, you have more control over your learning experience, and are able to make decisions on and apply what you learn in the program.
+Here, you have more control over your learning experience and are able to make decisions on and apply what you learn in the program.
 It provides relevant and targeted content, and it’s also how most online language programs are set up today.

 4. Full Immersion

 eLearning with full immersion interactivity provides you with an absorptive learning experience, activating all the senses you need to learn a new language effectively.
 It provides multiple paths and more complex, even customized, branching scenarios.
-This type of program can include gamification and interactive tools, and features better targeted, context-filled content through a higher degree of realistic scenarios that’ll help you reach your language training goals.
+This type of program can include gamification and interactive tools and features better targeted, context-filled content through a higher degree of realistic scenarios that’ll help you reach your language training goals.